January 13, 2025

 Real-Time Nexus Monitoring | Alerts businesses when they approach nexus thresholds. |

-An eCommerce business in Mesa uses Kintsugi to calculate tax rates for online sales, ensuring accurate collection of the 8.3% combined rate.
+An e-commerce business in Mesa uses Kintsugi to calculate tax rates for online sales, ensuring accurate collection of the 8.3% combined rate.
 Kintsugi files monthly TPT returns automatically, freeing the business owner to focus on growth.

 Managing Mesa sales tax has never been easier.
 Kintsugi’s user-friendly platform is designed to simplify compliance for businesses of all sizes.
-From small retailers to large eCommerce stores, Kintsugi provides the tools you need to stay compliant.
+From small retailers to large e-commerce stores, Kintsugi provides the tools you need to stay compliant.

 Visit Kintsugi to learn more about automating Mesa sales tax compliance and request a demo today.